AYUSH Counselling 2025

-AYUSH Counselling 2024 is a centralized counseling process conducted for admissions to undergraduate and postgraduate courses in the fields of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.
+AYUSH Counselling 2025 is a centralised counselling process conducted for admissions to undergraduate and postgraduate courses in the fields of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.

-AYUSH centralized UG counseling process conducted by the AYUSH Admissions Central Counseling Committee (AACCC) for the 15% All India Quota.
-Additionally, State Counseling Authorities, usually under the State Directorate of Medical Education (DME), are responsible for conducting counseling for the remaining seats in their respective states.
+AYUSH centralised the UG counselling process, which was conducted by the AYUSH Admissions Central Counselling Committee (AACCC) for the 15% All India Quota.
+Additionally, State Counselling Authorities, usually under the State Directorate of Medical Education (DME), are responsible for counselling the remaining seats in their respective states.

 AYUSH Counselling